Skip to main content

 • Private Note and Note for Client can be updated freely.
 The new text replaces the previous content — there is no version history.

-• Note from Client cannot be edited by staff.
+• Note from Client cannot be edited by your team.
 It remains as the client originally submitted it.

 Cancellation Notes